sarangii/sarangii.github.io/resume.md

 ### Trouble Shooting
 Four out of five of my previous roles involved helping people in difficult situations navigate through complex system.
 The trust of customers on Plausible is important.
 I will ensure that customers get timely and friendly support.
 ### Audience Engagement
 Sales and Marketing in survelliance capitalism is noisy.
 I believe in going slow and making things.
-Plausible's value of being transparent, and earning trust of potential customers resonate with me.
+Plausible's value of being transparent, and earning trust of potential customers resonates with me.
 I can write blogposts and monitor social media platforms to engage with an audience.
 ### Filling in the gaps and expanding other activities
 There is not mention of [Yandex](https://metrica.yandex.com/about) [here](https://plausible.io/blog/best-wordpress-analytics-plugins).
 I will cover up missing parts like this one.
 I would reach out to the niche communities to get Plausible featured.
 For the short term, I would reach to podcast hosts to feature Plausible.
 In the medium term, I can start in house podcast to reflect on the larger values that plausible stands for.
 ### Technical Documentation